-To address these issues, we present a new methodology for fairness evaluation by tracking fairness dynamics throughout LLM training.
-We evaluate the open-sourced Pythia LLM suite [1] on a gender prediction task adapted from the WinoBias benchmark [19] and introduce two new metrics that provide a comprehensive picture of fairness by measuring performance, fairness, and confidence.
-We demonstrate the efficacy of our metrics by showing that for Pythia-6.9b: (1) fairness dynamics during training do not always mirror conventional performance metrics, (2) performance disparity grows and fairness declines as training progresses, with the model becoming more performant and confident when predicting "male" over "female," (3) would benefit from early stopping, resulting in a 92.5% fairer model as measured by our novel metric, and (4) is more likely to incorrectly pick gendered answers ("male" or "female"), and prefer "male," in gender neutral contexts than Pythia-160m.
+To address these issues, we present a new methodology for fairness evaluation by tracking fairness dynamics throughout LLM training, using the open-sourced Pythia LLM suite [1] on a gender prediction task adapted from the WinoBias benchmark [19].
+We introduce two new metrics that provide a comprehensive picture of fairness by measuring performance, fairness, and confidence.
+We demonstrate the methodology's efficacy by showing that for Pythia-6.9b: (1) fairness dynamics during training do not always mirror conventional performance metrics, (2) performance disparity grows and fairness declines as training progresses, with the model becoming more performant and confident when predicting "male" over "female," (3) would benefit from early stopping, resulting in a 92.5% fairer model as measured by our novel metric, and (4) is more likely to incorrectly pick gendered answers ("male" or "female") in gender neutral contexts than Pythia-160m.